<

 Nimsdai Purja’s operation with record-breaking Sherpa team credentials.
 Smaller-scale than Seven Summit Treks with direct access to one of the most accomplished 8,000m climbers currently operating commercially.

 Elite Expeditions is Nimsdai Purja’s operation, founded after his record-breaking 2019 “Project Possible” campaign that summited all 14 eight-thousanders in under 7 months.
-The company has built its identity around record-breaking 8,000m climbing heritage and direct access to some of the most accomplished contemporary Sherpa climbers.
-On K2 specifically, Elite’s Sherpa team depth includes climbers with multiple K2 summits and winter-climbing credentials that few commercial operators can match.
+Generally, the company has built its identity around record-breaking 8,000m climbing heritage and direct access to some of the most accomplished contemporary Sherpa climbers.
+Specifically, on K2 specifically, Elite’s Sherpa team depth includes climbers with multiple K2 summits and winter-climbing credentials that few commercial operators can match.
+Notably, Nimsdai Purja was also part of the January 2021 K2 first winter ascent team alongside Mingma G and the all-Nepali group.

-The 2026 K2 pricing at $48,000–$65,000 sits modestly above 8K and Imagine Nepal, reflecting Elite’s premium positioning around its Sherpa team’s exceptional credentials.
-The value proposition for climbers is direct access to Nimsdai Purja’s climbing network — for climbers who specifically value connections to contemporary 8,000m climbing culture, Elite Expeditions offers something no other operator replicates.
-The trade-offs are the same as other younger Nepali operators: less institutional infrastructure than Seven Summit Treks, smaller commercial scale, and less institutional depth than operators with longer K2 track records.
+The 2026 K2 pricing at $48,000-$65,000 sits modestly above 8K and Imagine Nepal, reflecting Elite’s premium positioning around its Sherpa team’s exceptional credentials.
+The value proposition for climbers is direct access to Nimsdai Purja’s climbing network.
+For climbers who specifically value connections to contemporary 8,000m climbing culture, Elite Expeditions offers something no other operator replicates.
+The trade-offs are the same as other younger Nepali operators.
+Less institutional infrastructure than Seven Summit Treks.
+Smaller commercial scale.
+Less institutional depth than operators with longer K2 track records.

 What they do well